lingtalfi/Kamille/doc/faq/faq.md

 Use the **kpack** alias to pack a module, a **kwpack** for a widget.

+Those techniques allow you to develop your modules in a reactive way, basically updating the module files directly in the context of the application (and pack them later with the one liner alias).

 The aliases looks like this on my computer:

 ```bash